 If the total additional refrigerant amount was reached in step 4 (by pre-charging only), record the amount of refrigerant that was added on the additional refrigerant charge label provided with the unit and attach it on the back side of the front panel.

 Additionally, input the additional refrigerant amount into the system via setting [2-14].

-Perform the test procedure as described in "8 Commissioning" on page 46.
+Perform the test procedure described in as "8 Commissioning" on page 48.

 Charging refrigerant